13 August 2019

 Have you researched the local Infrastructure?

 When looking for a place to retire, be sure to do your research into the local infrastructure.
 Ideally, you want to choose somewhere close to the essential places such as the local supermarket, the doctors, dentist, etc. However, it’s also great to be close to restaurants and shops to keep you entertained.
 As previously mentioned, remember to consider how you’d fare if you could no longer drive, as this is something that could occur in the future.
+If you're considering moving abroad to enjoy your retirement, thorough research is crucial.
+So make sure to look at local facilities and healthcare, research the best countries for older people and speak to other retirees who have moved countries.

 Although it’s great to live in walkable distance to everything you need, it’s also worth checking the transport links in the area.
 Check to see how regular the buses run and where the bus stops are, whilst also researching what days out and attractions can be reached from the bus routes.
 You will also want to check whether you can catch a train locally, so you can easily visit friends and family across the country from your new home.